AddstarMC/Prism-Bukkit/docs/features.rst

 ----------

 This system alerts you when a player discovers a natural (non-placed) vein of ores.
-It reports the ore type and the lighting levLw:els (not always indicative of xray due to brightness differences).
+It reports the ore type and the lighting levels (not always indicative of xray due to brightness differences).
 The ore type messages are colored for easy recognition.

 We've found this extremely effective at spotting xray.
 Players who show very clear patterns are very easy to identify.